 and acknowledge their pain.

-Overweight kids may have feeling of depression from being
+Overweight kids may have feelings of depression from being

-teased or not being popular, particular when they are developing
+teased or not being popular, particularly when they are developing

 interest in the opposite sex.
 Negative body image may decrease